 - a.
 Competence.
-A mediator must decline to serve or withdraw if the mediator determines that he or she does not have the requisite skill, knowledge, and ability to conduct the mediation effectively. - b.
+A mediator must decline to serve or withdraw if the mediator determines that she or he does not have the requisite skill, knowledge and ability to conduct the mediation effectively. - b.
 Mediation may not be combined with any other ADR process. - c.
 Settlement Agreements.
 A mediator may present possible settlement options and terms for discussion.
-A mediator may also assist the parties in preparing a written settlement agreement, provided that in doing so, the mediator confines the assistance to stating the settlement as determined by the parties.
+A mediator may also assist the parties in preparing a written statement, provided that in doing so, the mediator confines the assistance to stating the settlement as determined by the parties. - d.

-- d.
 Termination.
-A mediator may suspend or terminate the mediation, or withdraw as mediator when he or she reasonably believes the circumstances require it, including whether he or she suspects that: - 1.
-The mediation is being used to further illegal conduct. - 2.
-A participant is unable to participate meaningfully in negotiations, or - 3.
-Continuation of the process would cause significant harm to any participant or third party. - e.
+A mediator may suspend or terminate the mediation or withdraw as mediator when he or she reasonably believes the circumstances require it, including whether she or he suspects that: - The mediation is being used to further illegal conduct; - A participant is unable to participate meaningfully in negotiations; or

+- Continuation of the process would cause significant harm to any participant or third party. - e.
 Marketing.
-A mediator may indicate in his or her marketing materials that he or she is a member of the Court's panel but may not make any representation that he or she is approved, endorsed, certified, or licensed by the Court.
+A mediator may indicate in her or his marketing materials that he or she is a member of the Court's panel, but may_not make any representation that he or she is approved, endorsed, certified, or licensed by the Court.

-10. Mediator Requirements for Providing Information to the Court.
+11. Mediator Requirements for Providing Information to the Court.